Update: It was announced on January 19th, 2023 that David Crosby passed away at the age of 81. It’s the loss of another great Classic Rock artist.

-Stills turned his love and breakup with his girlfriend into a classic recording… “Suite: Judy Blue Eyes”.
-The suite of melodies displays all of CSN’s strengths in about seven-and-a-half-minutes.
-There was also an edited version (about 3-minutes shorter) for AM stations.
-It was a time when only FM stations played the “long” album versions.
-Stills played all the instruments, except drums, and it was basically that way for the whole album.
+If you look closely, you can see this is an edited version (4:35) like was heard on AM stations.
+1969 was a time when only FM stations played the “long” album versions.
+Stills played all the instruments on “Suite: Judy Blue Eyes”, and handled the majority of the instrumentation for the rest of the album.
 By the way, it would seem that Stills’ excellent Buffalo Springfield songs “Bluebird” and “Rock and Roll Woman” were also inspired by Judy Collins.
-They’re still friends, and the two have recently done a series of concerts together.
+They’re still friends, and in recent years, the two have done an album and a series of concerts together.

-More recent releases, like the Just Roll Tape album of Stephen Stills demos from 1968, and the CS&N Demos collection from ’68 & ’69 have revealed more about what was musically happening as they put together their first album.
+Recent releases of old recordings, like the Just Roll Tape album of Stephen Stills demos from 1968, and the CS&N Demos collection from ’68 & ’69 have revealed more about what was musically happening as they put together their first album.

 The stunning thing is how many more songs he already had that would appear on future albums.
 “So Begins he Task”, “Do For The Others”, “Know You Got To Run”, “Change Partners”, “Black Queen” and “Treetop Flyer”.
 How in the world could he have waited so long to officially record and release some of these?
-A studio version of “Treetop Flyer” didn’t come out until 1991!
+A studio version of “Treetop Flyer” didn’t come out until 23 years later, 1991!

 With one of the best debut albums ever, Crosby, Stills & Nash were ahead of the curve with acoustic-based music.
 They helped usher in the 1970’s golden age of singer-songwriters and the west coast sound.
 The Grammy Awards didn’t miss this significant release.
 CS&N won the “Best New Artist” award.
 Good call.